Recipients | Florida Healthy Snap

 SNAP benefits can still be used to purchase plain or naturally flavored sparkling waters such as LaCroix®, Waterloo®, Polar®, and Bubly®, or drinks that contain more than 50% juice or have less than 5 grams of added sugar per serving.

-“Energy drinks” are drinks that contain 65 milligrams or more of caffeine per 8 ounces and are marketed to boost energy or alertness like Monster, Red Bull, and Celsius.
+"Energy drinks" are drinks that contain 65 milligrams or more of caffeine per 8 ounces and are marketed to boost energy or alertness.
+Examples include Monster, Red Bull, Celsius, 5-Hour Energy®, C4 Energy®.
+This also includes store brand varieties of energy drinks.

 Coffee, tea, and sports drinks like Gatorade® or Powerade® are not considered energy drinks and can still be purchased with SNAP benefits.